 Safety and security

-We advise you to exercise a high degree of caution in Indonesia, including Bali, due to the high threat of terrorist attack.
+We advise you to exercise a high degree of caution in Indonesia, including Jakarta, Bali and Lombok, due to the high threat of terrorist attack.

 Suicide attacks at locations frequented by foreigners in Bali and Jakarta, such as the 2002 and 2005 Bali bombings and bomb attack outside the Australian Embassy in Jakarta in September 2004, have killed and injured many people.

-A number of recent attacks have targeted Indonesian government facilities, including police stations and checkpoints.
+A number of attacks have targeted Indonesian government facilities, including police stations and checkpoints.

 On some occasions where high profile extremists have been detained or killed, there has been a strong response from some supporters in Indonesia, including acts of violence.